VALIS-software/SIRIUS-backend/README.md

 ### Dockerfile:
     Configuration for Docker.
     Python 3.6 was used.

-### deploy-dev.sh:
-    Loaded by CircleCI.
-Pushes newly built Docker image to Google Cloud Container Registry.
-    You don't usually call this script by yourself.

 ### app/prestart.sh:
     Called as ENTRYPOINT of Docker image, to pull VALIS and copy cache from persistent disk.